Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Limitations and discussion

 \subsection{Limitations}

-To verify the validity of our findings and ensure that they are not influenced by the specific simulated data used initially, we repeated the same analysis using some additional simulated data sets.
-These additional data sets were generated using the identical model setup and uncertainties $\sigma_i$.
-Due to the random effects from synthetic noise, the data points in these new datasets vary from their counterparts in the "initial" datasets.
-This variance affects the values of $\chi^2_\mathrm{red}$, $BIC$, and $AIC$ for the best fit, but does not significantly alter the relative values between the fits in different metrics.
-The BIC-based Bayes factor, representing the detectability level, can also vary.
-However, our conclusions remain the same, i.e., that with current uncertainties most metrics can not be detected but can be with better flux uncertainties as $\log_{10}(K) \gg 2$ for most of them.

-In this study, we adopt a simplified hot-spot model characterized by uniform spatial parameters positioned along a circular orbit within the equatorial plane at the Schwarzschild keplerian velocity.
+In this study, we adopt a simplified hot-spot model characterized by uniform spatial parameters positioned along a circular orbit within the equatorial plane at the Schwarzschild-Keplerian velocity.
 This model is likely too rudimentary to adequately capture the flares of Sgr A* in NIR observations.
 The nature of motion, whether circular, helical, or conical, significantly influences both the observed astrometry~\citet{Antonopoulou2024} and the light curves~\citep{Aimar2023}.
-Additionally, the orbital velocity, whether sub-Keplerian or super-Keplerian, has a substantial impact on the observables~\citep{Yfantis2024b}.
 The electron energy distribution (EED) is presumed to follow a Kappa distribution, with a constant power-law index at high energies, number density, and temperature, while variability is highly expected for flares.
-Indeed, acceleration mechanism by magnetic reconnection for example and synchrotron cooling play a crucial role for high-energy electrons and so flare modeling.
+Indeed, acceleration mechanisms like magnetic reconnection, for example, and synchrotron cooling play a crucial role in high-energy electrons and therefore flare modeling.

-With a more sophisticated model, which includes more astrophysics (with its uncertainties), it is highly probable that the detectability of the metrics will decrease as the space-time characteristics could be diluted and degenerated with the astrophysical parameters.
-For example, a decrease of the polarization fraction as a result of the presence of plunge-through images can be partially mimicked by a rapid change in the intrinsic emission combined with the Shapiro effect (see Appendix~\ref{ap:bad_model}).
+With a more sophisticated model, which includes more astrophysics (with its uncertainties), it is probable that the detectability of the metrics will decrease as the space-time characteristics could be diluted and degenerated with the astrophysical parameters.
 This highlights the importance of accurate flare modeling.

 Moreover, until now, we have not accounted for the quiescent state of Sgr~A*.
 Although its impact is low when the flux from the flare is high, when the flux from the flare and the quiescent are comparable, i.e. at a later time, the quiescent might not be neglected.